 - - Accident resulting from having driven a car without a valid license

 - - Injury from act of war, or participation in a riot

 F-1 Students have the option of covering their spouses or other dependents on F2 visas.
 The cost of covering spouses and dependents is below:

 $852 per quarter

 $198 per quarter

-Students who would like to add a spouse or dependent on the school’s policy should contact the International Student Center for assistance.
+Students who would like to add a spouse or dependent on the school’s policy should contact the International Education Programs (IEP) Office for assistance.